 Booking Telegraph Hill Centre

-Parlour – an intimate but relaxing rom, with plenty of natural light, ideal for one-to-one therapy, massage or counselling sessions.
+Parlour – an intimate but relaxing room, with plenty of natural light, ideal for one-to-one therapy, massage or counselling sessions.
 This lovely room is available for as little as £10.

 Narthex – this large space is ideal for staged performances, concerts, parties or AGMs and can accomodate 80 people seated at tables, 100 people seated in rows and up to 200 people circulating.
 This large, flexible space is available to hire from £30.

 You are welcome to dress the venue, but please ask us first as there are some minor restrictions.
 View a video of a recent event in the Narthex here.
-This large and flexible space is available to hire from just £30.
+This large and flexible space is available to hire.

-Entire Centre – For as little as £280 you can hire the main spaces of Telegraph Hill Centre for a large scale party or reception, perhaps using the Lounge as a cafe/bar and the main Narthex space for a seated dinner, performance, dancing or presentation.
+Entire Centre – You can hire the main ground floor spaces of Telegraph Hill Centre for a large scale party or reception, perhaps using the Lounge as a cafe/bar and the main Narthex space for a seated dinner, performance, dancing or presentation.

 Please note the Centre is not available to hire on a Sunday